 I cried as many tears as I have teeth.
 And I only got two in my mouth.
 Son of the Sun look out: as you get black you burn.
+Is everything in its place except me?

 The Coming Woman

 By Mary Weston Fordham